Toni Montano: Solo career

 Toni Montano's next record Talični Tom je mrtav (Lucky Luke Is Dead), released in 1987, featured similar sound, and in 1988 he released the live album Live - mi smo iz Beograda (Mutant party) (Live - We're from Belgrade (Mutant Party)), which was not well received.
 At the time, Toni Montano and the band Đavoli from Split organized corporate Yugoslav tour.
 The album Lovac na novac (Money Hunter) was released in 1991 and featured a cover of Đorđe Marjanović's "Zvižduk u osam" ("Whistle at Eight O'Clock"), football chant "Mi smo šampioni" ("We Are the Champions") and song "Odlaziš 1984 - 1990" ("You Are Leaving 1984 - 1990") dedicated to the members of Prljavo Kazalište.
 Album featured members of Vampiri on backing vocals.

 In 1993, Toni Montano acted in a stageplay Bilo jednom u Beogradu (Once Upon a Time in Belgrade) directed by himself and Miki Manojlović.
 Anent the stage play Toni Montano released the album of the same title.
 The song "Godfather" featured members of Orthodox Celts as guests.
 The album Najbolje od najboljeg 1991 - 1995 (Best of the Best 1991 - 1995) was released in 1995.
 The song "Mi smo srećna porodica" ("We're A Happy Family") featured Nele Karajlić on vocals.
 The album Moja žena fudbal ne voli!
 (Zašto?)"
 (My Wife Doesn't Like Football!
 (Why?)) featured rerecorded "Mi smo šampioni" and "Mi smo iz Beograda" and football chant "Obilić" recorded for FK Obilić.
 Compilation album Hajde, slušaj ovaj CD (Come on, Listen to This CD), released in 1999, featured a cover of Elvis J. Kurtović's song "Da bog da crk'o rock 'n' roll" ("I Hope Rock 'n' Roll Dies").
 At the same time studio album Srećan rođendan (Happy Birthday) was released.
 The album featured members of Radijacija and Mega Bend, guitarist Nenad ″Nele″ Stamatović (former Bulevar member) and singer Sonja Mitrović "Hani".
 Srećan rođendan featured a cover version of Prljavo Kazalište song "Široke ulice" ("Wide Streets").
 After the 2000 political changes in Serbia, Montano semi-retired from the scene.

 In 2006, Montano released a compilation album Blue Eyes - Best of Tonny Montano, and, in 2007, the other called Lepšoj od najlepše (To the Prettiest of Them All), both released through City Records.

 In 2012, Montano released the compilation album Istinita ljubavna priča - Jubilej - 25 godina muzičkog rada (True Love Story - Jubilee - 25 Years of Musical Work) through PGP-RTS.
 Following the release of the compilation album, Montano gathered a group of Belgrade-based musicians to form a touring band for a live performances comeback.
 The lineup features Eddie Salvatore (rhythm guitar), Santos Traficante (lead guitar), Vincenzo de Mora (bass guitar) and Emilio Horhas (drums).
-Montano and the band had their first performance on Belgrade Beer Fest on August 14, 2012.
+Montano and the band had their first performance on Belgrade Beer Fest on 14 August 2012.

-Movie appearances
+Film appearances

 Toni Montano appeared in the movies Strangler vs. Strangler and Brod plovi za Šangaj.